Afreda323/learn-dev/README.md

 #### HTML & CSS Basics

 HTML and CSS are the building blocks of the web.
 HTML is how you define all of the text, images, links, etc on the page.
 CSS is how you make it all look good and accessible to the user.

+**Warning:** This may seem a little scary at first, but I promise that if you stick with it, it will be super rewarding.

 ##### Courses